Chemfluence: Chemfluence 2020

 Chemfluence 2020 was the Silver Jubilee edition of the technical symposium of the Department of Chemical Engineering of ACTech, Anna University.

-Featuring over 10+ events (both technical and non-technical) in a challenging environment is a salient feature of every Chemfluence.

 The three-day symposium was conducted from 24 to 26 February 2020, wherein students from more than 25 colleges took part.

 Chemfluence 2021

 Chemfluence 2021 was the 26th installment of the technical symposium of the Department of Chemical Engineering, Anna University.
 The event was organized by the student committee, Association of Chemical Engineers.

 It was a four-day event conducted from March 15 to March 18 in online mode due to the COVID-19 Pandemic.

 The title sponsor for this edition of Chemfluence was Kothari Petrochemicals and was Co-sponsored by Chemfine, Redwood Innovation Partners.
 Events sponsor was Monitpro Solutions.